CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

 whether collision is allowed in during simulation.
 The default value is True. <font color="#ff0000">**This method is not stable.
 There's no guarantee that vehicle will not collide if this value is set to be False** </font>

         - `spectator_mode` : string
-the spectator mode, valid value is "first_person" or "left".
+the spectator mode, valid value is "first_person" or "left" or "human_driving".
 The default is None. spectator will be fixed at 10 meters after the last full-path vehicle is "first_person" is chosen; spectator will be looking at the ego vehicle from the left if "left" is chosen.
+If "human_driving" is chosen, the spectator will be set at the position of the human driver.

+        - `enable_human_control` : bool, optional
+Parameter indicating whether ego vehicle is controlled by human driver.
+The default value is **False**.
+If value is True, then human will be responsible for controlling the vehicle. <font color="#ff0000">Note: 1. if value is True, human command is needed.
+See the human-ego tutorial for more detail.
+2. if value is True, the spectator mode will be automatically set to **"human_driving"** no matter what value is entered </font>

 ---
 ## Store and read Intersection settings in file format